ziiirozone/MORKpy/README.md

 ```
 maturin build --release
 ```
 This creates a wheel in [/target/wheels](/target/wheels), a distribution of the program that can be imported in a python program.
 An example of how to use a wheel is given in [example](/example).
+The wheel is system dependant, the one used in the example is a linux wheel.